Questions to Think About

 - How much teamwork do you want versus working solo?

 What issues do you want to work on?

-If you think the substance of the work will matter to you but have not yet identified an issue area that you want to work on, these are some of the ways to think about a practice area that will grab you:
+If you think the substance of the work will matter to you but have not yet identified an issue area that you want to work on, consider the following:

 - What have you liked and disliked from your prior work experiences and extracurricular activities?

 - What issues do you like to read about?

 - What volunteer work do you gravitate towards?

 - What academic subjects excited you in college or grab you in law school?

 Career choices should not be made in a vacuum.
 Instead, they should take into account the other aspects of your life that are important to you.
 Some students come to law school with concrete ideas about what they want to do with their law degrees; many do not.
 How much time you need outside work for family or personal pursuits, how much money you need to live happily, and how much stress you can tolerate are all factors that play into what is the “right” job.
 Some factors to consider include: